Fade BG Image

 "So, what kind of slave are you looking for?"

 "Hmm.
-Not too expensive, a cute girl, and if possible a hidden gem with some skill.
+Not too expensive, a cute girl, and if possible, a hidden gem with some skills.
 Around one gold coin?"

 "… That's quite a difficult order."